 This ratio is around 80%, consistent with the automotive revenue to total revenue ratio.

-The above graph shows the comparison between Tesla’s adjusted automotive revenue and GM’s automotive revenue from fiscal 2015 to 2023 on a quarterly basis.
+The above graph shows the comparison between Tesla’s adjusted automotive revenue and GM’s automotive revenue from fiscal 2015 to 2023 on a yearly basis.
+The definition of the automotive revenue is available here: automotive revenue.

 As mentioned, Tesla’s automotive revenue has been adjusted to include and exclude a couple of items to be in line with that of General Motors.